varyonic/activeadmin-rails/docs/13-authorization-adapter.md

 ## Managing Access to Pages

-Pages, just like resources, get authorized also.
-When authorization a page, the subject will be an instance of `ActiveAdmin::Page`.
+Pages, just like resources, get authorized too.
+When authorizing a page, the subject will be an instance of `ActiveAdmin::Page`.

 ```ruby